What are Humic Acids?

 Due to their high buffer capacity humic acids neutralize acidic soils, which decimate acid caused stress in plant roots.
 Elements harmful for plants, especially aluminium and heavy metals, are bound firmly and immobilized by humic acids.
 Hence, their toxicity is reduced and phosphate bound by aluminium is released (s. fig. 2.11, 2.12).

-Figure 2.11 — Comp. scheme of light sandy, heavy clayey and rich in humus soils
+Figure 2.11 — Comp. scheme of acidic soils without and with humus acids

 Alkaline Soil As a result of the high pH value, many essential nutrients and trace elements are not in plant available form.
 Humic acids buffer the high pH and convert nutrients and trace elements into